ryardley/pdsl/packages/pdsl/README.md

 ### Reference equality

-If you pass a value PDSL will match that specific value:
+If you pass a value `pdsl` will match that specific value:

 ```js
 const isTrue = p`${true}`;